IML-DKFZ/m-pax_lib/README.md

 source activate x-dssl
 pip install -r requirements.txt
 ````
 Depending on your GPU, change the torch and torchvision version in the `requirements.txt` file to the respective CUDA supporting version.
-For CPU only suppert add `trainer.gpus=0` behind every command.
+For CPU only support add `trainer.gpus=0` behind every command.

 ### Run the code